demon314159/game/README.md

-# opengl-baseline
+# race

-Baseline for 3d model rendering with optional steroscopic feature.
+Race program with optional steroscopic feature.

 To build this program:

-This is a Qt application so run `qmake baseline.pro` to generate the Makefile, then run `make`
+This is a Qt application so run `qmake race.pro` to generate the Makefile, then run `make`